peetkes/demothon-team25/ReadMe.md

 python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt
 ```
+Get the proper notification jar file and mongodbMI docker image as tar file  from Faddy Wang.
+Those are too big to store in the repo.

 Create a .env file by copying sample.env to .env and adjust the proper fields.